Introduction: Non-banking Financial Companies

 Cancellation of NBFC license

-At any time if the Non-Banking Financial Company found the following situation can result in cancellation of Certificate of registration granted:
+At any time if the Non-Banking Financial Company found the following situation can result in the cancellation of the Certificate of registration granted:

 - NBFC ceases to carry on the business of a non-banking financial institution in India